vspaceone/SpaceAPI-Server/README.md

 *  Simple token authentication of modification-requests
 *  Static override of some values (for example to set space details like name, location, url etc.)
 *  Dockerfile
-*  Endpoints to get information that is not present in the SpaceAPI string (sensor data for temperature and humidity can be queried)

 ### Planned

 *  Support for the whole SpaceAPI (with all specified fields) including modification
 *  Support for HTTPS (use with reverse proxies for now)